juxor/afaq/markdown/secH2.md

 repeated the falsehood that anarchists consider the state as the main enemy.
 Indeed, Stack and Thomas are simply repeating an earlier assertion by Engels:

-> _ "Bakunin has a peculiar theory of his own, a medley of Proudhonism and communism.
-The chief point concerning the former is that he does not regard capital, i.e. the class antagonism between capitalists and wage workers which has arisen through social development, but the **state** as the main enemy to be abolished . . . our view [is] that state power is nothing more than the organisation which the ruling classes - landowners and capitalists \- have provided for themselves in order to protect their social privileges, Bakunin maintains that it is the **state** which has created capital, that the capitalist has his capital **only be the grace of the state.** As, therefore, the state is the chief evil, it is above all the state which must be done away with and then capitalism will go to blazes of itself.
+> _"Bakunin has a peculiar theory of his own, a medley of Proudhonism and communism.
+The chief point concerning the former is that he does not regard capital, i.e. the class antagonism between capitalists and wage workers which has arisen through social development, but the **state** as the main enemy to be abolished . . . our view [is] that state power is nothing more than the organisation which the ruling classes - landowners and capitalists - have provided for themselves in order to protect their social privileges, Bakunin maintains that it is the **state** which has created capital, that the capitalist has his capital **only by the grace of the state.** As, therefore, the state is the chief evil, it is above all the state which must be done away with and then capitalism will go to blazes of itself.
 We, on the contrary,
 say: Do away with capital, the concentration of all means of production in the